-Presumption of Death Act 2013: an update to missing person laws
+Presumption of Death Act 2013: an update to missing persons laws

-The news surrounding the discovery of three missing women in Ohio, abducted and held for more than ten years, and the case of Brenda Heist, the Pennsylvania accounts clerk who recently reappeared after 11 years missing, have raised questions about the law pertaining to a missing person and presumptions of death.
+The news surrounding the discovery of three missing women in Ohio, abducted and held for more than ten years, and the case of Brenda Heist, the Pennsylvania accounts clerk who recently reappeared after 11 years missing, have raised questions about missing persons laws and presumptions of death.

 While the law has received Royal Assent, its substantive provisions are to be brought in to effect by statutory order, which has not yet taken place.
 From a review of the statute however, the changes surrounding this area of law are clear.

 In a previous article, I explored the law of England and Wales in relation to the presumption of death of a missing person prior to April 2013.
 The law has best been described as “piecemeal”, with no single piece of legislation that governed the processes bereaved family members needed to pursue.
 This was a very complicated, difficult and expensive process for anyone with a family bereavement of this nature to go through.